microsoft/TypeScript-Website/packages/documentation/copy/en/handbook-v2/Classes.md

 ### `public`

 The default visibility of class members is `public`.
-A `public` member can be accessed by anywhere:
+A `public` member can be accessed anywhere:

 ```ts twoslash
 class Greeter {